AhmedKaram2/Using-Retrofit-with-Kotlin-Coroutines-MVVM/README.md

-# Using Retrofit with Kotlin Coroutines in Android to Collect Data From The New York Times APIs
+# Using Retrofit with Kotlin Coroutines MVVM in Android to Collect Data From The New York Times APIs

 This repository contains a sample app that implements MVVM architecture using Kotlin, ViewModel, Retrofit, Coroutines and etc to get popular articles provided by NY APIs and set it in recyclerview with custom adapter.